Judd Ehrlich

+Early life and education

-Ehrlich was born in New York City, New York, the son of a schoolteacher and an architect.
+Jude Milo Ehrlich was born in New York City, New York, the son of a schoolteacher and an architect.
 He grew up in the Flatiron District.

 After attending the Dalton School, Ehrlich earned his bachelor's degree from Vassar College.

 At fourteen, Ehrlich was the youngest feature reporter on a New York newspaper and later editor-in-chief of his high school paper.
 Before film, he worked as a caseworker in New York City with homeless adults and families and developmentally disabled teens at Project Renewal, Homes for the Homeless and YAI.
 Ehrlich began filming one of his clients, which would later become his first film, Mayor of the West Side.

+Career

 Ehrlich began working in documentary in the Judson Memorial Church basement on the Steenbeck editing of the 1997 Sundance Film Festival award-winner, Family Name, directed by Macky Alston.
 He moved to the editing room of the 2000 Emmy and DuPont-Columbia award-winning series New York: A Documentary Film directed by of Ric Burns.
 Ehrlich worked for the POV series and was an editor and producer at CBS News.
 He curated and directed film programs and series at BAMcinématek, Brooklyn College, JCC in Manhattan and the Brooklyn Museum, hosting notables including Darren Aronofsky, Steve Buscemi, Tony Kushner, Cyndi Lauper and Willem Dafoe.

 Ehrlich is Jewish and attended the Hebrew University of Jerusalem during his junior year of college, where he studied philosophy with Paul R. Mendes-Flohr.
 While studying abroad, Ehrlich marched from Auschwitz to Birkenau in the March of the Living.

 Ehrlich ran the 2008 New York City Marathon in support of Fred's Team and Memorial Sloan Kettering Cancer Center, founded by Fred Lebow, the subject of his film Run for Your Life.
 The film screened on a transatlantic crossing of the Queen Mary 2 as part of the Tribeca Film Festival curated Cunard Insights program.
 He attended Tannen's Magic Camp when he was twelve, along with Adrien Brody and David Blaine, and returned to film the documentary Magic Camp.